Arlington Heights, Portland, Oregon

 Arlington Heights is a neighborhood in Portland, Oregon known for its grand houses.
 It is home to Washington Park, the Portland Japanese Garden, the International Rose Test Garden, and the Oregon Zoo.
 The neighborhood is also home to the Washington Park station.

-Schools

-Three schools serve the neighborhood: Ainsworth Elementary School, West Sylvan Middle School, and Lincoln High School.
+Demographics

+In 2020, 813 people lived in Arlington Heights, up 15% from 710 in 2010.
+83% of these residents identified as white, 8.8% as Asian, 2.3% as American Indian or Alaska Native, 1.8% as Black or African American, 0.1% as Native Hawaiian or Pacific Islander, and 4.3% as some other race.
+5.9% identified as Hispanic or Latino (any race).
+The median household income was listed at $173,000 and 61% of the neighborhood was covered by tree canopy.